johnpeterman72/cursor_memory_riper_framework/README.md

 ## Documentation

-See the full [cursor-rules.md](./cursor-rules.md) file for complete documentation on using this framework.
+See the full [cursor_enhanced_rule_set.md](./cursor_enhanced_rule_set.md) file for complete documentation using this framework.

+You can rename the file .cursorrules and add it to your project.

 ---